luoannie00/QTM350/README.md

 So we did a controlled experiment using photos of our group members, where everything is the same within each set of photos except wearing masks and/ or glasses or not.

-## Data
+## Data Collection
 All data used has been uploaded to a public S3 bucket on AWS named "qtm350-final-project."
 If there are any access issues, we have also uploaded our photo data under "Photos" folder on this github page.

 We took 4 photos of each of our group members.
 One with glasses, one with mask, one with both glasses and mask, and one with neither.

-1: no mask, no glasses
+1. no mask, no glasses
-2: no mask, with glasses
+2. no mask, with glasses
-3: with mask, no glasses
+3. with mask, no glasses
-4: with mask, with glasses
+4. with mask, with glasses

+This dataset allowed us to do a controlled experiment on performance of Rekognition algorithm with and without factors of wearing masks and wearing glasses.
+Since we have 7 group members, we took a total of 7 x 4 = 28 pictures.
+So our dataset have 28 observations for our input data.

 Note: we have included our code that created an S3 bucket and moved photos to this bucket.